-- our anticipated growth strategies; - our future business development, results of operations and financial condition; - our ability to continue to control costs and maintain profitability; and - the expected growth of and change in the travel and online commerce industries in China.
+- our anticipated growth strategies; - our future business development, results of operations and financial condition; - · our ability to continue to control costs and maintain profitability; and - the expected growth in the overall economy and demand for travel services in China.

 The forward-looking statements included in this annual report on Form 20-F are subject to risks, uncertainties and assumptions about our company.
 Our actual results of operations may differ materially from the forward-looking statements as a result of the risk factors described under "Item 3.D.
 Risk Factors," including the following risks: